 skip to main content

-Cyclone Gabrielle - Housing Assessments & Cleaning
+Cyclone Gabrielle - Building Recovery & Waste Permits

-Following inspections, your property will receive either a WHITE, YELLOW or RED sticker.
+Our Building Consent officers are carrying out re-inspections of YELLOW and RED stickered homes.
+If you have any questions call us on 06 857 8060.
+Following inspections, properties receive either a WHITE, YELLOW or RED sticker.
 The stickers are a legal instruction and only authorised officials can place, change or remove them.

 • RED – Means re-entry is prohibited because the building is no longer safe or significantly compromised.